Tom R. Ferguson: Rodeo career

 Though Larry Mahan was the first to have six world all-around titles, Ferguson won six consecutively.
 The 5-foot-11 Native American rodeo cowboy specialized in calf roping and steer wrestling.
 In 1994, Ty Murray broke Mahan's and Ferguson's record of six titles and tied Ferguson's record of having won six titles consecutively.
 In 1998, Murray won his seventh title, surpassing both of them and holding the record for all-around titles at seven titles.
 In 2010, Trevor Brazile won his eighth all-around title, surpassing them all.
 In 2018, Brazile won his 14th all-around title.

 In his first year as a professional rodeo cowboy, Ferguson came in second in the National Finals Rodeo (NFR) in the All-Around Cowboy event.
 He accumulated more than $1 million in his rodeo career and was among the first rodeo cowboys to hire a manager.

-In 1974, he won the World Tie-Down Roping championship and came second in the Steer Wrestling event.
-In 1976 he won the World Steer Wrestling Championship.
+In 1974, he won the calf roping world championship and came second in the steer wrestling event.
+In 1977 and 1978, he won the steer wrestling world championship.
 Ferguson retired from rodeo in the late 1980s.